rayxcast/hybrid-rag-template/README.md

 A modular, high-performance Hybrid Retrieval-Augmented Generation (RAG) template built for evaluation, benchmarking, and production deployment.
 Optimized for low-latency hybrid search (dense + sparse), precise retrieval, and scalable AI infrastructure.

 **Why use this?** Get a production-ready RAG setup with semantic caching, reranking, and LLM-as-judge evals.
-Ideal for experimenting with RAG pipelines on real documents like 10-K reports.
-If you find it useful, star the repo! ⭐

 ## 🏗 Architecture Diagram